punctum-im/protocol-old/PROTOCOL.md

 ### Stashing

 When the remote server can't be contacted, the local server creates a stash list, which contains the ID ranges that have to be sent to the remote server.
-It pings the remote server every X minutes (recommended default: 10 minutes) and if it gets a connection, it sends it the stashed requests.
+It pings the remote server every X minutes (recommended default: 10 minutes) and if it gets a connection, it sends it the stashed requests as a stash.
 If a server is down for more than 7 days, it is considered closed, until any request is received back.

 To ease this process, servers can send a request to another letting them know that they're back online.
 This will mark the server as "back online" and tell the remote server to send information to the previously-closed server.
 It is recommended that server software checks for connection dropouts and, once identified, waits for the dropout to end, then send the resync request once the connection is available.